-managed groups with upwards of 20 teams, working across multiple clients that are monolithic, large, small and teeny.
+As a writer and Chief Creative Officer with over 20 years of experience, I’ve managed groups with upwards of 100 people, working across multiple clients that are monolithic, large, small and teeny.

 From the beginning, I made my mark doing the kind of work that was more typically reserved for mad men – namely, sports (Nike, Jordan, ESPN, NFL) and tech (IBM and Motorola).
-But she also wouldn’t say no to a good tampon campaign either and found a way to turn the category on its head, bidding a fond farewell to white pants and blue liquids.
+But I also wouldn’t say no to a good tampon campaign either and found a way to turn the category on its head, bidding a fond farewell to white pants and blue liquids.

-I was named one of the 30 most creative women in advertising by Business Insider, and over the years, her work has won nearly every major industry award in every color including Cannes, CLIO, One Show, ANDY, D&AD, CA and Effies.
-She has also lost a bunch of awards she totally should have won.
+I was named one of the 30 most creative women in advertising by Business Insider, and over the years, my work has won nearly every major industry award in every color including Cannes, CLIO, One Show, ANDY, D&AD, CA and Effies.
+I have also lost a bunch of awards I totally should have won.

 competition in the sport of dog agility, (Yes, it’s totally a sport.
 And yes, it’s